ESTHERKISHK/intro-se-1-array-methods-mini-lab/README.md

-# A list of Anagrams
+# A List of Anagrams

 ### Introduction